GUELPH BLACK HERITAGE SOCIETY SCHOLARSHIP PROGRAM OVERVIEW

 - Arts and Black Studies

 - Business and Science

-- The Norwood Francis Memorial Scholarship recognises an outstanding student embarking on post-secondary education in the field of technology or the skilled trades.
+- The Norwood E. Francis Memorial Scholarship recognises an outstanding student embarking on post-secondary education in the field of technology or the skilled trades.

 - The Kween Company Award recognises an outstanding student hoping to earn a degree, diploma or certificate in the field of arts or Black studies.

 - The DL Francis Dream Makers Award recognises an outstanding student hoping to earn a degree, diploma or certificate in the field of science or business.